José Antonio Haghenbeck

 José Antonio del Sagrado Corazón Haghenbeck Cámara (born 7 June 1955) is a Mexican surgeon, physician and politician affiliated with the National Action Party (PAN).

+Haghenbeck Cámara was born in Tehuacán, Puebla, in 1955.

+He served as a federal deputy in 1999–2000 during the 57th Congress, representing Hidalgo's 4th district as Francisco Xavier Berganza's alternate.

 In 2000–2006 he served as a senator for the state of Hidalgo in the 58th and 59th Congresses.
-He had previously served as a federal deputy in 1999–2000 during the 57th Congress, representing the fourth district of Hidalgo as Francisco Xavier Berganza's substitute.

-He ran for governor of Hidalgo in the 2005 election but lost to Miguel Ángel Osorio Chong.
+He ran for governor of Hidalgo on the PAN ticket in the 2005 election but lost to Miguel Ángel Osorio Chong.